Practice tool

 - Are there factors impacting on the capacity or willingness of the whānau or family, such as disability, trauma, illness, substance abuse or criminal activity?

-- Are there community or iwi/cultural services which could meet the needs of te tamaiti and whānau or family?
+- Are there community or iwi/cultural services and partners that could meet the needs of te tamaiti or rangatahi and whānau or family?

 - What is the ability of wider whānau or family to add safety?